calebschoepp/nqq/list-post.md

+# Adding a list type to an interpreted language

 # Intro 1

 If you've found your way to this post then it's likely you've at least heard of Robert Nystrom's fantastic book [Crafting Interpreters](https://craftinginterpreters.com/).
 For those of you who have finished reading it, congratulations!
 For those of you who haven't, you seriously need to drop everything and go read it!
 Robert does a great job of taking his readers from zero to hero and by the end of the book you'll have a deeper sense for how programming languages work and you'll have even built one yourself.